jalho/rustctl/README.md

 .
 ├── clients
 │   │
 │   ├── tui .............
-A terminal app: For development.
+Terminal app intended as a dev tool.
 │   │
 │   └── web .............
-A web app: The actual app.
+Web app intended as an actual deployment.
 │
-├── common ..............
-Shared libraries.
+├── server ..............
+Backend for the clients.
 │
-├── mocks
-│   │
-│   ├── RustDedicated ...
-Mocks the game server: For development.
-│   │
-│   └── steamcmd ........
-Mocks the game server installer: For development.
-│
-└── server ..............
-Backend of the actual app: Manages the game server.
+└── common ..............
+Shared between the clients and the server.
 ```

-## State machine for managing the game server
+## State machine managing the game server

+An illustration of how the game server is managed, as a state machine:

 <img src="./diagrams/rustctl-state-machine.svg">

 ## Actors in the server

-Design diagram in terms of _channel primitives_:
+Design diagram in terms of channel primitives:

 <img src="./diagrams/rustctl-software-design-in-terms-of-channel-primitives.svg">